 If we think of education in terms of individual development in a community setting, the distinction between those activities which are educational and those which are not, becomes increasingly difficult to draw.
-All activities can be educational at any rate for some people at some times; and organisations should not over-emphasise the distinction which is usually drawn between education and entertainment.
-Organisers should examine the programme from time to time and ask themselves what possibilities their activities have of influencing the development of those who participate in them and to what extent these possibilities are being used.
+All activities can be educational at any rate for some people at some times ; and organisations should not over-emphasise the distinction which is usually drawn between education and entertainment.
+Organisers should examine the programme from time to time and ask themseves what possibilities their activities have of influencing the development of those who participate in them and to what extent these possibilities are being used.

 Entertainment activities should be reviewed from time to time from this point of view.
-How far are people taking the opportunity which the existence of a Community Centre brings of entertaining themselves instead of passively buying entertainment?
-Is a variety of such opportunities of enjoyment offered and are there some activities which appeal to the mature and of wide experience ?
-Do number of members join in producing items for social, or is such entertainment left in the hands of a few, perhaps semi-professional, concert parties ?
-Are the dramas which are produced always those written by outside play-wrights or do members sometimes make up their own sketches ?
-Are the different sections encouraged to put on an item of their own at socials as a contribution to the common enjoyment ?
+How far are people taking the opportunity which the existence of a Centre brings of entertaining themselves instead of passively buying entertainment?
+Is a variety of such opportunities of enjoyment offered and are there some activities which appeal to the mature and of wide experience?
+Do a number of members join in producing items for social, or is such entertainment left in the hands of a few, perhaps semi-professional, concert parties?
+Are the dramas which are produced always those written by outside play-wrights or do members sometimes make up their own sketches?
+Are the different sections encouraged to put on an item of their own at socials as a contribution to the common enjoyment?
 Do the plays which are produced sometimes at any rate make a very real demand on the understanding of the audience and tend to develop their appreciation and understanding of the drama?
-Is everything which is donc always the best of its kind and are higher standards constantly encouraged ?
+Is everything which is done always the best of its kind and are higher standards constantly encouraged?

-These and similar questions are worth while asking from time to time, and though no Community Centre will survive if it always sets out to be "improving people", it will not be doing its job if it does not recognise that it also has this function and that its entertainment activities cannot be left out of account in connection with it.
+These and similar questions are worth while asking from time to time, and though no Centre will survive if it always sets out to be "improving people", it will not be doing its job if it does not recognise that it also has this function and that its entertainment activities cannot be left out of account in connection with it.

-Education Through Organisation
+Education through Organisation

 The manner in which social activities are organised is also useful.
 There is an opportunity for constructive education which should not be missed.
 Even the running of a tabletennis tournament or performing of a drama, can provide a practical exercise in democratic organisation and social responsibility which is none the less valuable for being unnoticed by those who are benefitting by it.
-Proper running of an activity involves, among other things, a certain amount of committee work, clerical work and simple accounting as well as the solution of minor administrative problems.
-The work ought not, for educational as well as for other reasons, to be permanently concentrated in the hands of a single individual or group of individuals but should be spread as widely as possible and regularly passed from one member of the section to another, younger or less forthcoming, who would benefit from taking it on.
+Proper running of an activity involves, among other things, a certain amount of committee work, clerical work and simple accounting as well as solution of minor administrative problems.
+The work ought not, for educational as well as for other reasons, to be permanently concentrated in the hands of a single individual or group of individuals but should be spread as widely as possible and regularly passed from one member of the section to another. younger or less forthcoming, who would benefit from taking it on.

-This is true of all the activities of a Community Centre and it is the duty of the warden or the organiser of a Centre to pass responsibility for the running of the group to different members who would benefit from doing the work.
-Warden or organisers are not burdened with routine tasks that they have no time to think or plan future development.
-As such, organisation and functioning of groups if entrusted to a few willing persons would work out to the betterment of individuals, and groups concerned, as well as for the expansion and growth of a Centre.
+This is true of all the activities at the grass-root level

+and it is the duty of the organiser of a Centre to pass responsibilities for the running of the group to different members who would benefit from doing the work.
+Organisation and functioning of groups if entrusted to a few willing persons would work out to the betterment of individuals, and groups concerned, as well as for the expansion and growth of a Centre.